-UniCamillus has stipulated an agreement with Unilogistics in order to provide students with brand new, fully furnished and fully equipped apartments close to the university.
-You can find further information on their brochure.
-Beside this interesting opportunity, the city of Rome offers several flats and student housings.
+UniCamillus has an agreement with Unilogistics which provides students with brand new, fully furnished, and fully equipped apartments close to the university.
+You can find further information in this brochure.
+Beside this interesting option for accommodation, the city of Rome offers several flats and student housings.

-Scolarships are provided to non-EU students according to merit, UCAT ranking and independent evaluations; EU scolarships are instead provided by Laziodisu, the regional student welfare institution.
+Scholarships are provided to non-EU students according to merit, UCAT ranking, and independent evaluations; EU scholarships are instead provided by Laziodisu, the regional student welfare institution.

-The goal of UniCamillus is to train physicians and health professionals who will address the medical issues of developing countries, and therefore the faculty is proud to have students who wish to undertake a training period in the Southern part of the world.
-Even though no agreement has been signed yet, the University’s objective is to establish partnerships with humanitarian associations in order to grant such experiences to its students.
-In the meantime, those who wish to practice in other countries will be allowed to do so as part of their extracurricular activities.
+The goal of UniCamillus is to train physicians and health professionals who will address medical issues in developing countries, and therefore the faculty is proud to have students who wish to undertake a training period in the Global South.
+Even though no agreement has been signed yet, the university’s objective is to establish partnerships with humanitarian associations in order to give such experience to students.
+In the meantime, those who wish to work in other countries will be allowed to do so as part of their extracurricular activities.